osa-computer-society/osacs/meeting-minutes/1-algorithms-101.md

 ### 2. Kahoot

-Congratulations to @Caleb for winning and @Madhav and @Frank as the runner-ups!
+Congratulations to Caleb for winning and Madhav and Frank as the runner-ups!
 We definitely covered a lot of tricky topics today, so just remember, don't worry if we mention topics you've never seen before; the Kahoots are more of a tool for us to introduce some new topics.
 Here's this week's problems:

    1. Which of these is not (currently) a programming competition?

       1. [ ] Canadian Computing Competition
       2. [x] OSA Coding Challenge
       3. [ ] USA Computing Olympiad